 Where Do I Buy My Chicks?

-If I want a particular breed and can’t find it locally, my #1 source is Ideal Hatchery.
-I’ve never had a shipping problem, and they usually have those special hard to find breeds I’m looking for.
+If I want a particular breed and can’t find it locally, my #1 source is Ideal Hatchery or My Pet Chicken.
+I’ve never had a shipping problem, and they both usually have those special hard to find breeds I’m looking for.

 Feed waste is expensive, and the biggest reason for it is because chickens tip the feeder and it spills all over the place.
 These new designed feeders solve that problem because the birds have to reach inside the feeder to eat.
 The feeders I’m showing you below target this problem, and although they’re a bit more pricey, it’s definitely money well spent.
 Trust me, it’s time to pitch those ol’ fashion hanging feeders, reach a little deeper into your pocket and join the modern chicken keeping world.
 Lets take a look…